How to Make a Mini Potting Shed – Easy DIY

 Valve handle

-To hang we attached two picture mounting plates to the back.
+To hang we added two picture mounting plates to the back of the mini potting shed.

 Our mini potting shed

-She’s just big enough to for all our little gardening bits and when the door flips open we can use her as a mini potting bench.
+She’s just big enough to for all our little gardening bits and when the door flips open I can use her as a potting bench.

 Just big enough